On this page, you’ll discover links to valuable resources, information, and tools you can use to optimize your physical, emotional, and mental health.

 The water/ethanol extract of the root contains more than 15 components and is now known as total glucosides of peony (TGP).
 TPG has exhibited analgesic, ant-inflammatory, immunomodulatory and antioxidant effects in in-vitro and in vivo studies.
 Further studies will be needed to explain the underlying mechanisms responsible for the unique effects of TPG.

-Phyllanthus niruri – Phyllanthus niruri, also known as Gale of the Wind and Chanca Piedra, is a small herb found in tropical rainforests and coastal areas.
+Phyllanthus niruri, also known as Chanca Piedra and Stone Breaker, is a small herb found in tropical rainforests and coastal areas.
 Popular in South America, it has 100+ identified bioactive compounds.
 Best known for helping to eliminate kidney stones and gall stones, it is also traditionally used in Andean medical systems and around the world to address a variety of chronic illnesses.

-Being phytochemically rich, Phyllanthus niruri has the potential to help many body systems.
+Phytochemically rich Phyllanthus niruri has the potential to help many body systems.
 It has been traditionally used to support the renal system, help the immune and lymphatic systems combat viruses and bacteria, support the digestive system, and reduce stress on the pancreatic system.
-It has been used for thousands of years and is the subject of more than 1,000 scientific studies.
+It has been used for thousands of years and is the subject of over 1,600 scientific studies.

-Polygala tenuifolia – Known as the “will strengthener,” Polygala tenuifolia is thought to relax the soul and calm the heart — to ease restlessness and anxiety.
+Polygala tenuifolia, known as the “will strengthener,” is thought to relax the soul and calm the heart — to ease restlessness and anxiety.
 Also known as Seneca and Senega, its adherents believe that it improves creative thinking, enhances dreaming, and enhances manifested ideas.
 The Chinese name Yuan Zhi translates to “high aspirations.”
 It is widely used in Traditional Chinese Medicine and is valued for its reputed ability to provide protection to the brain.

 In Traditional Chinese Medicine terms, Polygala tenuifolia balances the qi of the heart and kidneys, thereby enhancing emotional stability.
 The extracts appear to have antioxidant and immune system supporting properties.
 Preclinical evidence suggests that phytoconstituents of the root induce brain-derived neurotrophic factor expression.

-Terminalia chebula – Considered the “King of healing” in Tibet, Terminalia chebula (Myroblan) is a prime Ayruvedic ingredient.
+Terminalia chebula (Myroblan), considered the “King of healing” in Tibet, is a prime Ayruvedic ingredient.
 Collected in the Vindahya mountain region, it is valued for its healing and rejuvenating powers.
 The main traditional use is in support of digestive health.
 Preparations are also used as a cardiotonic.
 The extracts are thought to strengthen and nourish the tissues and support the proper function of the colon, lungs, liver, and spleen.
 Highly revered in India, it is believed to increase energy, intelligence, and awareness.

-Vaccinium uliginosum – Call Vaccinium uliginosum the brain berry.
+Vaccinium uliginosum is known as the brain berry.
 Blueberries’ benefits for neurological health and vigor are so well established as to make daily consumption of the fruit a no-brainer for virtually everyone.
 Moreover, new studies continue to confirm blueberries’ remarkable health-promoting effects in other areas of the human body.

 James Joseph, PhD, lead scientist in the Laboratory of Neuroscience at the USDA Human Nutrition Research Center on Aging at Tufts, published landmark research on blueberry as a dietary supplement.
 As he noted, “This is the first study that has shown that dietary supplementation with fruit and vegetable extracts that are high in phytonutrient antioxidants can actually reverse some of the aging-related neuronal/behavioral dysfunction.”